| General Information: Introduction | Format/Directions

 diabetes is two or three times more prevalent with progression to retinopathy and renal

-- "Empacho"--food forms balls in the intestinal track leading to cramps.
+"Empacho"--food forms balls in the intestinal track leading to cramps.
+"Fatique"--symptoms mimicking asthma. " Mal ojo" ("Evil eye")--sleep disorder, crying, diarrhea.
+Genetic Disorders

 amitriptyline, and clomipramine.
 Side effects are greater than for Caucasians (Levy, 1993,